Linting and Static Code Analysis

 Inline suppressions

-You can suppress checks for specific resources directly in your Terraform code:
+Suppress checks for specific resources in your Terraform code:

 resource "aws_s3_bucket" "logs" {